 As a bonus the project will collect data on several putative markers of neuroinflammation, including myo-inositol, glutathione, lactate, and choline which Younger and the SMCI will make available to the research community at large.

-ME/CFS B-cells Breaking Under the Load? ( Metabolic Analysis of B-Cell Maturation in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome)
+ME/CFS B-cells Breaking Under the Load?
+(Metabolic Analysis of B-Cell Maturation in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome)

-When we think of B-cells we automatically think of Rituximab, but Nahle also pointed out that many viruses including EBV hang out in B-cells and they’re also, of course, key players in autoimmunity.
+When we think of B-cells we automatically think of Rituximab, but Nahle also pointed out that many viruses including EBV hang out in B-cells and that B-cells are also, of course, key players in autoimmunity.
 It turns out that B-cells have to ramp up their metabolism immensely when they turn into antibody producing cells.
 Could energy production problems be messing with B-cells’ ability to get up to speed?
 This study, which will feature London ME/CFS and Chris Armstrong from Australia will apparently study the mitochondria of B-cells in ME/CFS patients as the cells mature into antibody producing machines.

 A break in the action there – an inability to produce the energy needed at that vital time – could help explain why the B-cells are not working properly in ME/CFS (and why Rituximab is).